amirfefer/community-insights-chrome/README.md

 2. Launch the Image Builder backend containers:

        cd ../image-builder

        docker-compose -f docker-compose.image-builder.yml up
+       # OR if using Podman:
+       podman-compose -f docker-compose.image-builder.yml up

 This spins up a local PostgreSQL and the Image Builder backend (with a fake composer) on **port 8086**.